Orange-OpenSource/Orange-Boosted-Bootstrap/docs/content/tables.md

 ## Responsive tables

-Create responsive tables by wrapping any `.table` in `.table-responsive` to make them scroll horizontally on small devices (under 768px).
+Create responsive tables by adding `.table-responsive` to any `.table` to make them scroll horizontally on small devices (under 768px).
 When viewing on anything larger than 768px wide, you will not see any difference in these tables.

 {% callout warning %}
 #### Vertical clipping/truncation